mg298/UKPower30min/README.md

 cd Python
 python3 PlotPaperTrading.py

 The code for generating orders/data streaming is not available on GitHub.
+A related paper is https://research-information.bris.ac.uk/en/publications/trading-electricity-markets-using-neural-networks-2

 System has been running in a 'stable' form since Dec-2023.